Table of Contents

 The fact that there are thousands of successful artists today, earning a full or part-time living from their art is testament to what’s possible.
 Not only is it possible to make money as an artist and creator, it’s more possible today than ever in the history of the world.

-If you want to creator for the sheer joy, relaxation and soul inspiring benefit of creating, that’s awesome!
+If you want to create for the sheer joy, relaxation and soul inspiring benefit of creating, that’s awesome!
 But if you want to earn a living and make money as an artist, it will require your dedication and determination to bring it to fruition.

 “If you just follow what’s in your heart, and you’re willing to work hard for it, then nothing is impossible.”